UtopikSandcastle/docs/docs/project-preparation/backend-api.md

     "ASPNETCORE_Kestrel__Certificates__Default__Path": "${containerEnv:HOME:/home/vscode}/.aspnet/https/aspnetapp.pfx"
   },

-  // Features to add to the dev container.
-More info: https://containers.dev/features.
-  // "features": {},

-  // Use 'forwardPorts' to make a list of ports inside the container available locally.
-  // "forwardPorts": [8081],
-  // "portsAttributes": {
-  // 		"8081": {
-  // 			"protocol": "http"
-  // 		}
-  // },

   // Use 'postCreateCommand' to run commands after the container is created.
   "postCreateCommand": "dotnet new tool-manifest && dotnet tool install Swashbuckle.AspNetCore.Cli --version 6.5.0",

   // Configure tool-specific properties.
   "customizations": {